Maritime object classification with SAR imagery using quantum kernel methods: Methods

 \subsection{Kernel methods}

 Kernel methods~\cite{Scholkopf2001Kernels} are a class of ML algorithms used to capture intricate patterns in moderately sized datasets.
 In principle kernel methods can be applied to datasets of arbitrary size, but the training costs scale quadratically in the number of training data points, making it difficult to scale beyond a few thousand training samples.

 The key idea underlying the use of kernel methods is that of a kernel function, which implicitly computes inner products between embeddings of input data in a high (possibly infinite) dimensional feature space.
 By mapping the input data into the high-dimensional feature space, non-linear structures in the original data sometimes translate into simpler linear structures.
-This can aid the process of learning, for example, by making it easier for a ML algorithm to determine the boundary between classes in a binary classification (see Figure~\ref{fig:Kernel_Methods}).
+This can aid the process of learning, for example, by making it easier for a ML algorithm to determine the boundary between classes in a binary classification problem (see Figure~\ref{fig:Kernel_Methods}).
 Additionally, in many cases kernel methods reap the benefits of allowing an optimal solution to be found via a deterministic procedure (assuming fixed hyperparameters), which allows us to avoid complications that may arise when utilising variational ML models.